 Decrease the quantity of text on a slide, focussing on key information, activity instructions and a blend of visual and written content.
 Increase the font to a minimum of 18 pt. and test out visibility in the classroom.

-To see your notes in class, extend the display on a podium monitor.
+To see your notes in class, you’ll need to extend your display (or have 2 monitors).
 To do this;

 - Right click on the desktop;